Diethood » Recipes » Dinner Recipes » Beef Recipes » How to Cook Filet Mignon (Grill or Oven)

 • Set a cast iron skillet over high heat and wait for the pan to get hot.

-• Transfer skillet to the oven and cook for 4 more minutes, or until internal temperature registers at 125˚F for medium-rare, or 130˚F for medium.
+• Transfer the skillet to the oven and cook for 4 more minutes, or until their internal temperature registers at 125˚F for medium-rare or 130˚F for medium.

 • Serve.

-• Oil your grill grates with avocado oil, vegetable oil, or any other high smoke point oil.
+• Rub your grill grates with avocado oil, vegetable oil, or any other high-smoke point oil.
 Don’t use olive oil.

-• Cook the steaks for 5 minutes per side, or until internal temperature registers at 125˚F for medium-rare, or 130˚F for medium.
+• Oil and season the steaks, then place them on the hot grill.
+Cook them for 5 minutes per side or until their internal temperature registers at 125˚F for medium-rare or 130˚F for medium.

-• Remove from Grill and let rest 5 minutes before cutting.
+• Remove from the grill and let them rest for 5 minutes before serving.

 Nutrition